 Zebrafish Toxicology Testing

-Microtest has confirmed and implemented the application of zebrafish embryos (Danio rerio) in screening for toxicity in the materials used in medical device design and manufacture.
-With the company's new in-vitro toxicology test, medical device manufacturers and biomaterials researchers can screen thousands of polymers in less than a week — yielding significant economic value in terms of time and expense.
+Microtest has confirmed and implemented the application of zebrafish embryos (Danio rerio) in screening a variety of materials for toxicity.
+With the company's new in-vitro toxicology tests, medical device manufacturers and pharmaceutical companies can screen thousands of materials in less than a week — yielding significant economic value in terms of time and expense.

-Fast-track zebrafish toxicology testing is a much more robust and sensitive model for evaluating vertebrate development pathways and toxicity than small-animal models.
+Fast-track zebrafish embryo toxicity (ZET) testing is a much more robust and sensitive model for evaluating vertebrate development pathways and toxicity than small-animal models.
 Genotoxicity and developmental toxicity are readily viewable through the transparent embryo during development.
 Microtest's zebrafish embryo assay has better sensitivity and generates more scientific data than the small-animal tests currently recommended by the U.S. Food and Drug Administration (FDA).
-It also saves time and money because the embryos develop in 24 hours.
+It also saves time and money because the embryos develop in 72 hours.